G0LDDARK/CatClicker/README.md

 # CatClicker
-A cookie clicker-like game, in JavaSrcipt
+A cookie clicker-like game, in JavaSrcipt </br>
+Available on catclicker.glddrk.fr